adibarbusoftlab/playgist/_posts/en/2023-09-25-find-play-store-to-install-apps.md

 However, if the application appears in the list, then you have to make sure that it's also enabled.
 Access the application properties, and if disabled, activate it by pressing the Enable button.
 <img alt="Activate Play Store on the device" title="Activate Play Store on the device" loading="lazy" class="article-image medium-width-img" src="{{site.baseurl}}/assets/images/posts/{{page.lang}}/play-store-app/activate-play-store-app.jpg">

-Restart the device and see if the application appear in the menu with Android apps.
+Restart the device and see if the application appears in the menu with Android apps.

 ## How to download Play Store and install it manually